audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 {% hint style="info" %}
-Note: "real" (deprecated) is an alternative name for "float" and is provided as legacy support for old plug-ins.
+Note: "real" (deprecated) is an alternative name for "float" and is provided as legacy support for old plugins.
 It should not be used in new code.
 {% endhint %}

 _Italic_ words in the table denote data types.
 Because tokens are separated by whitepace, strings containing whitespace must be written within quotation marks.